 Unfortunately, despite my best efforts (including putting a bright yellow label on the door as a reminder to the workmen), this column and the following one was removed on Thursday, 29th March 2007.

 As the hill is ascended further, Bank Road becomes Rutland Street.
 A single HW-846 located in the centre of the junction between this road and Wellington Street still existed in June 2015.
-This could be the last example of this lantern in Derbyshire, and as such, I am hoping to save it when it is finally removed.
-Whether the lantern does end up in my collection or not is the subject of much finger-crossing in the meantime!
+This could have been the last example of this type of lantern in Derbyshire, and as such, I was keen to save it.
+Sadly, however, the installation had been removed by July 2017.

 A Zodion SS55-type two-part photocell detector is visible on this lantern's canopy.